-The Audit Committee is currently composed of Janice G. Rennie, Chair, Louis-Pierre Gignac and Juliana L. Lam, all independent Directors.
+The Audit Committee is currently composed of Janice G. Rennie, Chair, Caroline Donally, Juliana L. Lam, and Jo Mark Zurel, all independent Directors.
 Ms. Rennie is a Chartered Professional Accountant, Chartered Accountant (CPA, CA), and is currently the Chair of a reporting issuer (and ex-officio member of that reporting issuer's audit committee, and formerly a regular member of that committee), a member of the audit committee of one other publicly traded reporting issuer, and she has also previously chaired several other audit committees.
-Ms. Rennie previously served as the Chair of the audit committee of the Province of Alberta.
-Mr. Gignac is a CFA® charterholder.
-He has been the Co-President of a privately-held mining consultancy firm located in Québec, Canada, since October 2015.
-Ms. Lam is a Chartered Professional Accountant, Chartered Accountant, with extensive executive level financial management and international business experience within publicly traded and private companies in diverse including mining, manufacturing, services and distribution.
-She is currently a member of the audit committee with one other reporting issuer, and "financially literate" within the meaning of National Instrument 52-110 Audit Committees.
+Ms. Rennie previously served as the Chair of the audit committee of Alberta.
+Ms. Donally is a Chartered Accountant, with extensive financial and commercial international experience in the mining sector.
+She is the audit committee chair of another reporting issuer, and previously served on the audit committees of other reporting issuers and private companies.
+Ms. Lam is a Chartered Professional Accountant, Chartered Accountant (CPA, CA), with extensive executive level financial management and international business experience within publicly traded and private companies in diverse industries including mining, manufacturing, services and distribution.
+She is currently a member of the audit committee with one other reporting issuer, and previously served on the audit committee of other reporting issuers.
+Mr. Zurel is a Chartered Professional Accountant and previously held the position of Chief Financial Officer with CHC Helicopter Corporation, then a publicly traded Canadian corporation.
+Each member of the Audit Committee is "independent" and "financially literate" within the meaning of National Instrument 52-110 Audit Committees.